coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

   have a delimiter are considered, giving priority to the most recently defined (or imported) ones.
 The corresponding delimiter is inserted, making the corresponding scope the most recent explicitly open scope for all subterms of the current term.
+As an exception to the insertion of the corresponding delimiter, when an expression is statically known to be in a position expecting a type and the notation is from scope ``type_scope``, and the latter is closed, the delimiter is not inserted.
+This is because expressions statically known to be in a position expecting a type are by default interpreted with `type_scope` temporarily activated.
+Expressions statically known to be in a position expecting a type typically include being on the right-hand side of `:`, `<:`, `<<:` and after the comma in a `forall` expression.

 - As a refinement of the previous rule, in the case of applied global references, notations in a non-opened scope with delimiter